saravanan-nichi-in/telenet_hinanjo_web_fe_nextjs/README.md

-P-Talk : project that is developed using React.js, that uses Next.js (https://nextjs.org/).
+Telnet : project that is developed using React.js, that uses Next.js (https://nextjs.org/).

 # Web Application for Admin